exercism/website-copy/tracks/python/exercises/isogram/mentoring.md

 #### Sets

-A similar idea can be implemented with sets.
+A similar idea can be implemented with sets:

 ```python
 import string